kilian-balaguer/Kilian-Balaguer/README.md

 ## Programming Environment

-I am using a MacBook Air (mid-2012) running macOS 13.5 beta.
+I am using a MacBook Air (mid-2012) running macOS 12.6.9.
 You might be wondering how I managed to get macOS running on an unsupported MacBook.
 Well, I used the OpenCore Legacy Patcher, which allowed me to install macOS on it successfully.

 In addition, I also have an iMac from either 2012 or 2014, running macOS 13 (specific Ventura version unknown).
 The iMac is also set up with the OpenCore Legacy Patcher.
 However, currently, I don't have access to my iMac, so I bought a used MacBook from the marketplace, which is in great condition.